 Taking environmentally responsible positions is part of every Christian's mandate from our Creator God, who commands us, like Adam, to tend and keep this garden that is the Earth; who, through Noah, preserved species destined for extinction; and who, through the Sabbath principles of Exodus and Leviticus, requires that land and livestock not be relentlessly pressed but given rest.

 As John Calvin once said, "Let him who possesses a field, so partake of its yearly fruits, that he may not suffer the ground to be injured by his negligence; but let him endeavor to hand it down to posterity as he received it. . . .
 Let everyone regard himself as the steward of God in all things which he possesses."

-Gordon’s current president, D. Michael Lindsay, is continuing this commitment to sustainable practices on campus and in the greater community.
+Gordon’s former president, D. Michael Lindsay, is continuing this commitment to sustainable practices on campus and in the greater community.
 He does this by: